 So when people decide to paint their skin the colour of ours it is offensive.
 You can take off the paint and all of the negative connotations that come with it.

 All of the horrible offensive comments that are thrown our way, the oppression that we feel from societal structures built for us to fail, surnames that prevent us from getting jobs, body types that put us in either the sportsperson category or the unhealthy poverty-stricken category, first names that people cannot pronounce and sometimes wilfully mispronounce – you can take all of that off and never have to deal with the emotion and violence behind it all.

 We are in our skin forever.

 All of the above is what we have to – in 2017 – deal with daily.
 Microaggressions because of the colour of our skin happen every day, yes even in little old Aotearoa.
 Especially in Aotearoa.
 Take for example the Auckland City Councillor whose family was directed away from the reserved seating because they were brown and the security people didn’t believe they were meant to be there.

 Also lets quickly cover intent.
-Even if you have no malice behind painting your child’s skin brown it is still a hurtful and offensive to do so.
-Regardless of whether or not you mean to be, people will still be able to see your child coloured in and will feel that same sense of oppression and pain.
+Even if you have no malice behind your decision to paint your child’s skin brown it is still hurtful and offensive.
+Regardless of whether or not you mean to be, people will still be able to see your child ‘coloured in’ and will feel that same sense of oppression and pain.